Culture is the future

 This gave birth to Cultural Journalism Campus [CJC], a non-profit educational initiative that offers professional media experience to aspiring cultural journalists and art critics through a series of workshops and internships during the week of Art Basel in Hong Kong.

-I’d like to thank all my friends from the cultural circle for believing in me and making CJC possible.
+I’d like to thank all my friends from the cultural circle and our partners for believing in CJC and making CJC possible.
 Hong Kong needs better cultural journalism and art criticism.

 Vivienne Chow is an award-winning journalist and critic specialising in arts, culture and cultural politics.
 She currently works as an independent writer and contributes to many international media including Variety, Quartz, Artsy, BBC World Service’s The Cultural Frontline and The Arts Hour as well as the South China Morning Post.
 She also lectures on culture and media at universities.
 She is the recipient of IJP Asia-Pacific Premium Fellowship Award 2018 from IJP Centre in Germany, the first Hong Kong journalist to receive the award.

 In 2014 Vivienne founded Cultural Journalism Campus, a non-profit educational initiative to promote cultural journalism and art criticism in association with Goethe-Institut Hongkong.
 The initiative was awarded a Merit in Arts Education by the Hong Kong Arts Development Council in 2015.

 Vivienne has written extensively on arts, culture and cultural politics locally and abroad over the past two decades.
 She was named one of the world’s best young journalists while representing HK at the inaugural Berlinale Talent Press in 2004 at the Berlin International Film Festival.
 In 2015, Vivienne was awarded the prestigious IJP Fellowship for mid-career journalism training and research cultural policies in Berlin, Germany.